mamcer/mamcer.github.io/_posts/2022-03-26-if-you-know-kung-fu.md

 subtitle: Then show it
 ---

-I remember in my childhood situations where my mom or dad explicitly told me or somehow demonstrated I was special or very good in some subjects, little subjects in some cases.
+I remember in my childhood situations when my mom or dad explicitly told me or somehow demonstrated I was special or very good at something, little subjects in some cases.
 Like tinkering things, at school, running fast..

 I think it is the right thing to do, especially with your kids, to show recognition, pride, explicitly show how much you love them and how her/his effort at the school, playing a sport, specific activity, etc doesn't go unnoticed.
 Contribute to her/his emotional bank account